eiffel-community/eiffel/eiffel-vocabulary/EiffelActivityTriggeredEvent.md

 __Legal values:__ MANUAL, EIFFEL_EVENT, SOURCE_CHANGE, TIMER, OTHER
 __Description:__ The type of trigger.
 MANUAL signifies that the activity was manually triggered.
 EIFFEL_EVENT signifies that the activity was triggered by one or more Eiffel events.
-These events should be represented in __links.causes__.
+These events should be represented via __CAUSE__ links.
 SOURCE_CHANGE signifies that the activity was triggered as a consequence of a detected source change __not__ represented by Eiffel events.
 TIMER signifies that the activity was triggered by a timer.
 OTHER signifies any other triggering cause.